bzaczynski/materials/wordcount/solution/script_02.md

 And now, I can count the number of lines, words, and bytes in the text.

 To find the number of lines, I can call the string object's `.count()` method with a special sequence as an argument.
-The backslash-n is special character that represents the newline character or the line break that appears in the string:
+The backslash-n is a special character that represents an invisible line break in the string:

 ```python
 import sys